cloud66-oss/copper/site/content/docs/copper-dsl.md

 <h5><span class="code-attribute">is_multicast</span></h5>

-Returns true if the given IP address is a multicase address. `ipaddress("224.0.0.1/32").is_multicast` will return true.
+Returns true if the given IP address is a multicast address. `ipaddress("224.0.0.1/32").is_multicast` will return true.

 <h5><span class="code-attribute">is_class_a</span></h5>

 Returns true if the given IP address is a class A IP address. `ipaddress("10.0.0.1/24").is_class_a` will return true.

 ##### Inclusion
-Inclusion of an IP address in a network IP range can be checked using the `in` comparision.
+Inclusion of an IP address in a network IP range can be checked using the `in` comparison.
 For example `ipaddress("10.1.1.32") in ipaddress("10.1.1.0/24")` returns true.

 <h5><span class="code-attribute">is_class_b</span></h5>